George Hamilton of Greenlaw and Roscrea: Plantation of Ulster

-The flight of the earls in 1607 cleared the way for the Plantation of Ulster.
+The Flight of the Earls in 1607 cleared the way for the Plantation of Ulster.
 Like his elder brothers James and Claud, George was an undertaker in the plantation.
 In 1610 he received a "proportion" of land in the Strabane "precinct", which corresponds to the modern baronies of Strabane Lower and Strabane Upper.
-His eldest brother, James Hamilton, 1st Earl of Abercorn, was the chief undertaker in this precinct.
-By 1611 Hamilton had, according to the Carew Report, moved to Ireland and was living on his Irish lands with his wife and family.
+His eldest brother, James, 1st Earl of Abercorn, was the chief undertaker in this precinct.
+By 1611, Hamilton had, according to the Carew Report, moved to Ireland and was living on his Irish lands with his wife and family.
 The report calls him a knight.
-When his elder brother Claud died in 1614, George took, in addition to his own, charge of Claud's proportions Eden (formerly called Teadane) and Killiny.
+When his elder brother Claud (of Shawfield) died in 1614, George took, in addition to his own, charge of Claud's proportions Eden (formerly called Teadane) and Killiny.

 According to Nicholas Pynnar's survey in 1619, Hamilton owned Largie, a middle proportion (1,500 acres), and Derrywoon, a small proportion (1000 acres).
 Largie lay between the proportions Strabane and Donalong, which belonged to his eldest brother.
 Hamilton had built a stone house and bawn as well as a village on Largie.
 The modern villages of Artigarvan and Ballymagorry stand on it.
 There is a townland called Greenlaw next to Ballymagorry.
 Derrywoon lay further south on the lower River Derg.
 Hamilton had built a bawn as well as a village on it.
 Derrywoon includes the modern Baronscourt estate.
 Jointly with Sir William Stewart, Hamilton owned a middle proportion called Terremurearth, Tirenemurtagh, or Moynterlemy that had in 1611 belonged to a certain James Hayg.

 Second marriage and child

-In 1630 Hamilton married as his second wife Mary Butler, 6th daughter of Walter Butler, 11th Earl of Ormond.
-The dowrie was fixed at £1,800.
-However, Ormond had difficulties to pay and it was agreed that Hamilton would enjoy the manor, castle, town, and lands of Roscrea for a duration of 21 years as a part payment of the dowry.
+In 1630, Hamilton married as his second wife Lady Mary Butler, sixth daughter of the 11th Earl of Ormond.
+The dowry was fixed at £1,800.
+However, Ormond had difficulties to pay and in 1631 he agreed to let Hamilton enjoy the manor, castle, town, and lands of Roscrea for a duration of 21 years as a part payment of the dowry.

 George and Mary had an only surviving child: